Data Modeling

 - Click

-- Select the data type, and then write JSON text for the data model.
+- Select the data type, and then write JSON text for the model according to the data tree structure.

 {